 Related: 6 Underutilized Leadership Skills For The Workplace Or Resume

 2 Example Answers To “Tell Me About A Time When You Demonstrated Leadership Skills”

 “When I was at my previous company, there was a couple of weeks where we had a lot of our managers leave the company.
 It was a hard time for our employees and team members.
 They felt as though their job security might be in question.
-There was about 12 of us in the team.
-And I realized after the first few weeks that our team wasn’t getting together to discuss our work in progress.
+There were about 12 of us on the team.
+After the first few weeks, I realized that our team wasn’t getting together to discuss our work in progress.
 The previous manager was the facilitator of that.
-So I decided to step in and schedule a meeting to where we could all discuss our work.
+So I decided to step in and schedule a meeting where we could all discuss our work.
 It was a moment where I don’t think we consciously realized how important those meetings were for our team.
 And everyone was appreciative of the fact that I recalled those meetings and made sure we kept doing them.”

-“When I was my previous company, we had a few weeks to complete a really important project.
-There was about 12 of us involved in this project.
-And our team felt a little uneasy about the fact that we didn’t have a strong grasp of the needs of the project.
-We continued forward and unfortunately made a few mistakes.
+“When I was in my previous company, we had a few weeks to complete a significant project.
+There were about 12 of us involved in this project.
+And our team felt a little uneasy about the fact that we didn’t have a strong grasp of the project's needs.
+We continued forward and, unfortunately, made a few mistakes.
 The management team wasn’t entirely pleased with our team performance.
-I was one of the first ones to take the onus on our performance and say there are a few things we can improve next time.
-The fact that I wasn’t scared to admit that we tried, did our best but learned some lessons made the rest of the employees follow suit.
+I was one of the first to take the onus on our performance and say there are a few things we can improve next time.
+I wasn’t scared to admit that we tried our best but learned some lessons that made the rest of the employees follow suit.
 Management respected us for taking ownership and gave us another shot on another project.
 We crushed that one.”

 Concerning a job search, you might receive numerous offers from your recruiters.
 Before you choose one, you need to assess all the conditions, for which it is vital that you know everything associated with the offered position..

 Answering "What Makes You Unique" In A Job Interview